Sharon Day (activist): Artist and writer

 In 2003, Day co-edited a feminist anthology, Sing!
 Whisper!
 Shout!
 Pray!
 Feminist Visions for a Just World.
 The book, a collection of essays and poems, sought to build a more inclusive version of feminism.
 The piece shows how women of color have been deeply invested in the feminist movement, even as their contributions sometimes went unrecognized historically.

-In 2018, Day's play, We Do It For The Water, premiered at the Pangea theater, a Minneapolis-based theater company for Native youth.
-The play presented a message of peace and unity between native and non-native people who seek to preserve the water.
+In 2018, Day's play, We Do It For The Water, premiered at Pangea World Theater, a Minneapolis-based theater company, with the Ikidowin Youth Ensemble.
+The play presented a message of peace and unity between native and non-native people who seek to preserve the water, and was performed by a Native youth ensemble.

 Following the George Floyd protests in the summer of 2020, Day felt sidelined from the activist energy in the Twin Cities.
 As an older person, she felt that she could not fully take part out of concern about the coronavirus.
 She became inspired to create a large scale art installation, a 12-foot tall driftwood sculpture titled Tree of Peace, Tree of Life, Tree of the Future.
 Day asked contributors to create leaves for the tree sculpture consisting of their wishes and prayers for the future.
 The piece was raised at the Minnesota state capitol in October, 2020, before traveling to various art galleries and a permanent home with the Piscataway people of Maryland.

 Day was featured in a short film, Nibi Walk, presented at the 2020 Environmental Film Festival in Washington D.C.